-Delivery Systems aims to provide students with an understanding of the ways in which a lethality mechanism (warhead) may be delivered to a selected target.
+Delivery Systems aims to provide you with an understanding of the ways in which a lethality mechanism (warhead) may be delivered to a selected target.

 At a glance